Skip to Content

 There are a ton of awesome things to do on New Zealand’s South Island that tourists should see when they visit New Zealand.
 This blog is all about the best places to go on the South Island and the things to do when you’re there!
 It includes the best 7 South Island destinations that every tourist needs to visit!

 New Zealand stole my heart and has become the best country I have ever traveled to!
 So much so that I actually moved here!
-What I loved so much and the reason I couldn’t leave in a hurry was just how many amazing things there are to do in New Zealand.
+With so many unique things there are to do in New Zealand, I just couldn’t leave in a hurry!

-But, both the North and South Island are so different!
+But, both the North and South Islands are so different!
 If I’m being honest though, the South Island, in my opinion, is New Zealand’s best island!

 But why?